andythepanda101/KHKWebsite/README.txt

 Theoretically the only thing that needs to change to maintain the website is two places:
 1. members.json contains all of the info to populate the section showing all the members
 2. login.js has a hard coded list of all the emails that are allowed to login
+3. login.php updates member profiles when they send requests.
+It can't add new members though

 Credits: